tektoncd/community/teps/0017-shell-escaped-params.md

 ### Goals

-Provide a way to place parameters directly into a `script:` without it being interpreted by the shell.
+Provide a way to place parameters directly into the default `script:` without being interpreted by the shell.

 ### Non-Goals